mymmrac/telego/README.md

 In order to receive updates you can use two methods:

-- using long polling (`bot.UpdatesViaLongPulling`)
+- using long polling (`bot.UpdatesViaLongPolling`)
 - using webhook (`bot.UpdatesViaWebhook`)

-Let's start from long pulling (easier for local testing):
+Let's start from long polling (easier for local testing):

 ```go
 package main